jaydeep42/OpenDuo-Android/README.md

 ## Developer Environment Requirements

 - Android Studio 2.0 or later
-- Real devices, for example Nexus 5X
+- Real Android devices, for example Nexus 5X

 NOTE: Agora recommends using a real device instead of a simulator, because some simulators are inadequate and hence may cause issues.